jnapper7/acp-sdk/test-client/README.md

   missing properties are considered an error.
   * output_exact: the result object should match exactly as specified.
-Note that datetime objects are ignored so that for example, the `created_at` field of the `Run` reponse object is ignore.
+Note that datetime objects are ignored so that for example, the `created_at` field of the `Run` response object is ignore.

 Note that the objects must match the structure of the models in agntcy_acp.models so that for example, you should provide the `actual_instance` property of the